Severe Athlete’s Foot on the Foot & Heel [Causes & Best Treatment]

 - This can be heel callous.

-- If you’re able to do this, the fungus will have nowhere to live, and will go away.
+- If you’re able to do this, the fungus will have nowhere to live and go away.

 Athlete’s foot on the toenail: